andyfitzsuse/andyfitz.github.io/posts/small-svg.md

 ## History of the mark

-<a target="_blank" href="https://rowanhogan.com/" rel="nofollow">Rowan Hogan</a> originally designed the Outfit logo.
+<a target="_blank" href="https://rowanhogan.com/" rel="noreferrer">Rowan Hogan</a> originally designed the Outfit logo.
 No doubt without regard specifically for SVG format optimisation.
 Don’t let the medium become the message as they say.

 The design evolved with minor optical updates and when it came time to make this demo, it had optimisation amenities stacked against it:
   * An optical overshoot (round coords non-exact to a grid)